corda/corda/docs/source/tutorial.rst

 single state representing multiple people's ownership).
 Keeping the states separated also has scalability benefits, as different parts of the global transaction graph can be updated in parallel.

-To make this easier the contract API provides a notion of groups.
+To make all this easier the contract API provides a notion of groups.
 A group is a set of input states and output states that should be checked for validity independently.
 It solves the following problem: because every contract sees every input and output state in a transaction, it would easy to accidentally write a contract that disallows useful combinations of states.
 For example, our cash contract might end up lazily assuming there's only one currency involved